Shubhammatole16/Coverpage-Generator/README.md

 # Coverpage-Generator:

-This Web App was created for my sister.
-It is designed to make college life easier by providing a hassle-free solution for generating cover pages for lab reports.
-Studdent just needs to fill the required information in the user-friendly input fields and upon clicking the download buttton the PDF cover page will be generated.
+This is the Web App created for the students of my college department which can be used to generate the coverpage of the lab reports without any hassle student just need to enter the required information in the all the input fields and upon clicking the download buttton the pdf of the coverpage should be generated.
 Other features are coming soon.

 # Technologies used:

-The techonolgies which i used to create this project are Html, Css and Javascript and for pdf generation i have made use of the jsPdf library.
+The techonolgies which i used to create this project are Html Css and Javascript, for pdf generation i have made use of the jsPdf library